littensy/reflex/README.md

 );
 ```

-You should avoid passing a newly created selector directly to useSelector, though (i.e. `useSelector(createSelectWord("E"))`).
-If it uses `createSelector`, it will create a new selector every time the component renders, and reset the cache.
+When using selector creators, you should avoid calling them in your render method (i.e. `useSelector(createSelectWord("E"))`), since it creates a new selector every time the component renders and risks excessive re-renders.
 Instead, you can use the `useSelectorCreator()` hook to memoize the selector:

 ```tsx
 const createSelectWord = (word: string) => {